uwe-app/blog/site/posts/live-reload-vim.md

 {{import "header"}}

-When using live reload (`ht --live`) and the VIM text editor swap files and backups can interfere with the operating system file change notifications.
+When using live reload (`uwe dev`) and the VIM text editor swap files and backups can interfere with the operating system file change notifications.

 We recommend disabling swap files and backups with VIM to prevent errors using the live reload functionality.